microsoft/pxt/docs/defining-blocks.md

     ...
 }
 ```
-* `icon` icon Unicode character from the icon font to display.
+* `icon` The Unicode character from the icon font to display.
 Any free non-brand icon from Font Awesome (v5.15.4 at the time of writing) can be used.
 The full list can be found https://fontawesome.com/v5/search?m=free
 * `color` should be included in a comment line starting with `//%`.
 The color takes a **hue** value or a HTML color.
 * `weight` determines where your category appears in the toolbox.
 Higher weight means it appears closer to the top.